All Episodes

 We're thinking independently.

-I'll tell you this.
+Hey, I'll say I'll tell you this.

-This repe this president, he has an agenda.
+This president has an agenda.

 This president has an identity.

-What are the Republicans stand for?
+Tell me this: what do the Republicans stand for?

 I keep saying they don't have an identity.

-Let the states figure out what what b works in their states, their local communities, emigration, secure the borders, you know, dealing with radical Islamists, identifying evil in our time.
+Let the states figure out what works in their states, their local communities.

-And Senator Graham asked about me and said, Does he really believe everything he says?
+And Senator Graham asked about me and said, does he really believe everything he says?

 And I'm sitting there, I'm like, yeah, he does.